-Google Maps has added the ability to find electric car charging locations, bringing extra convenience feature for drivers of EVs.
+Google Maps has added the ability to find electric vehicle (EV) charging locations, bringing extra convenience feature for drivers of EVs.

-The addition of EV charging information is potentially useful for those planning longer journeys and wondering where they will be able to stop and charge, or looking for a charging location near a holiday destination, for example.
+The addition of EV charging information is potentially useful for those planning longer journeys and wondering where they will be able to stop and charge, or looking for a charging location near a holiday destination.

 So if you're using Google Maps for navigation, you can plot a route and then search for EV charging stations, making it really easy to add a charging stop to a route.
 If you're a fan of Android Auto and regularly drive using Google Maps, then it's additional useful information.

 This article was first published on 23 April 2019 and has been updated to reflect new features within the app.